rockca/hardDeploy/README.md

 The tags is a list of string that when the _deploy_ task is executed with, the script will be executed (unless it skips).
 In other word if the deploy task is executed with a tag that does not belong to that script, that script will not be executed unless it is a dependency of a script that does get executed.

 The dependencies is a list of tag that will be executed if that script is executed.
-So if the script is executed, every script whose tag match any of the dependency will be executed first.
+So if the script is executed, every script whose tag match any of the dependencies will be executed first.

 The `runAtTheEnd` is a boolean that if set to true, will queue that script to be executed after all other scripts are executed.

 These set of fields allow more flexibility to organize the scripts.
-You are not limited to alphabetical order.
+You are not limited to alphabetical order and you can even organise deploy script in sub folders.

 Finally the function can return true if it wishes to never be executed again.
 This can be usfeul to emulate migration scripts that are meant to be executed only once.
-Once such script return true (async), the `id` field is used so to track execution and if that field is not present when the script return true, it will fails.
+Once such script return true (async), the `id` field is used to track execution and if that field is not present when the script return true, it will fails.

+In other words, if you want a particular deploy script to run only once, it needs to both return true (async) and have an `id` set.

 In any case, as a general advice every deploy function should be idempotent.
 This is so they can always recover from failure or pending transaction.
+This is what underpin most of hardhat-deploy philosophy.

 This is why the `hre.deployments.deploy` function will by default only deploy if the contract code has changed, making it easier to write idempotent script.

-An example of a deploy script :
+#### An example of a deploy script :

 ```js
 module.exports = async ({